 It’s tough to be a man and not enjoy watching Liam Neeson’s character on the phone in the movie Taken.
 As his daughter is being taken captive, he utters one of the most famous lines in recent cinema history: “What I do have are a very particular set of skills, skills I have acquired over a very long career.”
 Neeson’s character responds in such an intense moment with calm determination and clarity of thought.
 He has complete confidence in his abilities and methods to achieve his desired outcome.
 While it lacks realism, it certainly is how we’d all like to react in a crisis.

 It’s important to remember that it’s not disciplining for the sake of disciplining.
 There has to be an end goal in mind.
 It is about nurturing and sharpening the development of our kids so they can grow in maturity and wisdom.
 Disciplining our kids is an opportunity to do some gardening on the soil of their hearts and minds.
 Create with your kids and their mother a vision of their future person.
-Ask them what type of person do they want to be.
-It will give them an idea of what they are working towards and will get them to buy in.
+Ask them what type of person they want to be.
+It will give them an idea of what they are working toward and will get them to buy in.

 2. Clear Communication

-4. Consistent Follow Through
+4. Consistent Follow-Through

-What skills do you think are most essential in disciplining kids?
+Sound off: What skills do you think are most essential in disciplining kids?